-Aberdeen Heights employee tests positive for COVID-19
+Aberdeen Heights employee have tested positive for COVID-19

 As the COVID-19 pandemic continues to impact our region, Aberdeen Heights announces that a part-time, non-direct care employee has tested positive for the virus.